Alaika10/Loan-Status-Prediction-using-Machine-Learning-with-Python/README.md

 ### Concept Description

 Loan status prediction is crucial for financial institutions to manage lending risks effectively.
-This project develops a Support Vector Machine (SVM) model using a loan dataset to predict whether applicants will default or repay their loans.
+This project develops a Support Vector Machine (SVM) model using a loan dataset containing features such as Loan_ID, Gender, Married, Dependents, Education, Self_Employed, ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term, Credit_History, Property_Area, and Loan_Status.
 The process begins with data preprocessing, including handling missing values, encoding categorical variables, feature scaling, and data splitting.
 Exploratory Data Analysis (EDA) provides insights into data distributions and relationships.
 The SVM model is trained with optimized hyperparameters selected through grid search and cross-validation.
 Model evaluation involves metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 Interpretation focuses on understanding feature importance and model insights.
 The validated model is deployed in a real-world financial setting with continuous monitoring and updates.
 Ethical considerations, including bias, fairness, and data privacy, are integral to the project, ensuring a reliable and fair predictive tool for loan status prediction.